RYH is great for a host of different conditions

-The RYH plan for ageing has been designed to meet your nutritional requirements for healthy ageing.
+The RYH recipes for ageing has been designed to meet your nutritional requirements for healthy ageing.
 This includes foods and recipes containing lean protein, wholegrains ( like quinoa, millet, bulgur wheat), fruits and vegetables, dairy and healthy fats.

-Some of the foods featured in the guide include:
+Some of the foods featured include:

 - Oily fish

 - Healthy oils</strong> like olive oil